 Tampering with a specimen via urine substitution or other related methods can also result in a loss of eligibility when the incident is supported by student-athlete admission, clear observation, or other highly irrefutable evidence.

 When it comes to anti-doping rule violations, you can’t afford to take any changes.
-If you’ve been accused of violating NCAA anti-doping rules, you need to retain an experienced sports law attorney as soon as possible.
+If you’ve been accused of violating the rules laid out in college athletics, you need to retain an experienced NCAA anti-doping lawyer as soon as possible.

 At Global Sports Advocates, we are devoted to the very specific practice of sports law and will work tirelessly to defend both your athletic career and your education.
-Call us directly at +1-207-747-5899 or fill out our online contact form to schedule an initial consultation.
+Call us directly at +1-207-747-5899 or click the button above to fill out our online contact form to schedule an initial consultation.